 Hi!
 I’m a designer turned software developer with experience across design, front-end through to back-end (throw in a little app development too!).

 My primary focus is on creating practical solutions for small to medium-sized businesses, located anywhere on earth, that want to increase their revenue and efficiency in an increasingly connected world.
 Having worked with both startups and enterprises, I’ve always been fascinated by how businesses operate and what makes them tick.
 A common theme has always underpinned the work I’ve done, and it’s the drive to create — I just love to see something through from idea to reality.

 Today I’m location-independent and use it to my advantage to see and try new things.
 I love being immersed in new languages, places, and cultures, and going out for a new foodie experience gets me way more excited than is probably good for me!

 What prompted you to start freelancing?

 What really appealed to me was the freedom to mold my work to fit with my lifestyle.
 Suddenly life opens up with so many possibilities and you have the flexibility and privilege of choosing how to live your day.
-There’s the increased responsibility and the work and pressure that comes with all that, but it’s satisfying to know that I’m building something of my own, and that there’s no limit to how far you can take it if you want to.
+There are the increased responsibility and the work and pressure that comes with all that, but it’s satisfying to know that I’m building something of my own and that there’s no limit to how far you can take it if you want to.

 What has been your greatest success so far?

-Initially I was interested just in the content that DYF had to offer, as what Brennan had written up on his public blog posts really resonated with me.
+Initially, I was interested just in the content that DYF had to offer, as what Brennan had written on his public blog posts really resonated with me.
 What I did not expect to find however was such a genuinely kind and helpful community of like-minded people.